 Mince or dice the onion.
 You’ll want to do whichever fits your family’s taste preference.

 Peel the potatoes, then cut them into chunks.
 Be mindful of the size of the potatoes, if you cut them super duper small they will be far more likely to get super soft and fall apart during cooking.
 Leaving them on the larger side will help them maintain their texture.

 Pour some of the chicken broth into the pot.

 Place the carrots into the pot.

-Add the chopped onion to the pot.
+Add the chopped onion and minced garlic to the pot.

 Pour the Hampeas into the pot.
 I don’t use the seasoning packet that comes with the peas for this recipe.

 Place the potatoes on top of the peas.

 Pour the rest of the chicken broth into the pot.

 Add the chopped ham to the top of the pot.